LIFE PARTNER OF A SOUTH AFRICAN CITIZEN OR PERMANENT RESIDENT

 Key documents include:

-- Valid passports for both partners
+- Valid passports for both partners.

-- Proof of cohabitation and shared financial responsibilities
+- Proof of cohabitation and shared financial responsibilities.

-- Notarized affidavit confirming the relationship
+- Notarised affidavit confirming the relationship.

-- Police clearance (for the foreign partner)
+- Police clearance (for the foreign partner).

-- Medical and radiology reports
+- Medical and radiology reports.

-- Completed DHA-1738 form
+- Completed DHA-1738 form.

 9. How long does it take to process the Life Partner Visa?